B2. Operations

 • How many cars are on either train?

-Invite another student to form a train of four cars.
+Invite another student to form a train of four cars, using the same rules.
 The selected students will sit next to the other trains.

 Ask students the following questions:

-• How many blue and yellow cars are there? (for example, 2 blue cars and 2 yellow cars)
+• How many blue and yellow cars are there on this train? (for example, 2 blue cars and 2 yellow cars)

-• Does the train meet the three guidelines?
-If not, have the train re-form.
+• Does the train follow the three rules?
+If not, have the students re-form the train.

-• Are there other ways to make up the train and still meet the guidelines?
+• Are there other ways to make up the train and still follow the rules?
 What are they?

-Invite other students to form trains that represent the suggested ways (for example, 1 blue car and 3 yellow cars or 3 blue cars and 1 yellow car) and ask: How many cars are in each of these formations?
+Invite other students to form other possible trains that follow the rules (for example, 1 blue car and 3 yellow cars or 3 blue cars and 1 yellow car) and ask: How many cars are in each of these formations?

 Introduce a four-car train built with interlocking cubes that conforms to the rules and a train that does not.

-This train represents (2 + 2) and complies with the guidelines.
+This train represents (2 + 2) and follow the rules.

-This train represents (2 + 2), but does not conform to the guidelines.
+This train represents (2 + 2), but does not follow the rules.

-Ask students to show the train that conforms to the guidelines and explain why it does.
+Ask students to show the train that follows the rules and explain why it does.

 Active Learning (Exploration)